What is Tensegrity Medicine?

 A wide variety of diagnostics tools and assessment principles are utilized within this model.
 An emphasis on connective tissue evaluation via Myofascial Testing is used to determine restriction patterns that may be contributing to altered tension patterns and system stagnations.
 Using these specific diagnostic assessments, the therapist is able to create a customized treatment plan, individualized for the client’s unique patterns.

 The Tensegrity Medicine therapist utilizes a number of innovative light touch techniques, based on the latest science of the nervous and fascial systems, to affect these abnormal tension patterns which may be altering joint, muscle, ligament, tendon, or nerve functioning.
-During these manual therapy techniques, an emphasis is placed on heightening the client’s awareness of their holding patterns and sensations that may arise during the session.
+During these manual therapy techniques, an emphasis is placed on heightening the client’s interoceptive awareness of their holding patterns and sensations that may arise during the session.
+Often these sensations become a basis of inquiry to allow tensional patterns to shift and expand.
 Movement re-education is incorporated either during or after the session as a means to integrate the body’s response and to allow an adaptive three-dimensional change within the system.
-Education on new movement and postural patterns is emphasized as a means for the client to express the new freedom of movement, experience of balance, and new way of being within the system.
+Education on new movement and postural patterns along with lifestyle choices are emphasized as a means for the client to express the new freedom of movement, experience of balance, and new way of being within the system.